prncevince/quarto-shims/README.md

 The quarto CLI installation location & shim configuration directory IS opinionated.

-# Support Platforms & Setups
+# Supported Platforms & Setups

 Right now, this is just being used on macOS.